davidor/project-euler/README.md

-project-euler-ruby
+project-euler
 ==================

-My solutions to http://projecteuler.net/ problems
+My solutions to http://projecteuler.net/ problems in Clojure and Ruby.